Substance SBSAR Support

 After selecting, you’ll be presented with this panel.

 Substance Designer allows you to create multiple materials based around the same parameters as presets.
 Then you can export that material as a SBSAR which contains all of your input parameters.
-Create allows you to access those from this menu.
+Omniverse USD Composer allows you to access those from this menu.

 Here you can set which resolution you would like the material to render at.
 Higher values will affect your performance.